 For additional information about giving opportunities, please contact Mike Brick, Development Director, by phoning (815) 723-5201 ext.
 7213 or click here to email Mike.

-For information about donating artifacts, please make an appointment by contacting Heather Bigeck, Collections and Exhibits Manager.
+For information about donating artifacts, please make an appointment by contacting Heather Bigeck, Curator of Collections.
 Phone (815) 723-5201 ext.
 7214 or click here to email Heather.

 Cash, Check or Credit Card

-Simplicity and ease of delivery are the major factors that make cash (in the form of a check) the most popular type of gift to the Museum.
+Simplicity and ease of delivery are the major factors that make cash (in the form of a check) or on-line giving with a credit card the most popular types of gifting to the Museum.
 Checks should be made payable to the Joliet Area Historical Museum and mailed to:

 Joliet Area Historical Museum